What Really Makes a Gummy Supplement Taste Great (It's Not Just the Flavor)

 Some of the most successful gummies don’t rely on exotic flavors.
 They rely on layered perception: a bright first bite, a clean chew-through, and a controlled sour finish that doesn’t collapse into aftertaste.

-When flavor is treated as a system-process, base, acids, actives, and packaging working together-you get a gummy that tastes the way it’s supposed to on day one and months later when the consumer opens the bottle.
+When flavor is treated as a system—process, base, acids, actives, and packaging working together—you get a gummy that tastes right on day one and months later when the consumer opens the bottle.